 Fulfills Education Dream with Daughter’s Support

 Due to financial constraints, Mdm Tang never had to chance to receive formal education.
 She watched her friends and elder sister attend school in envy and always wished that she too had to chance to experience it.
-This dream seemed even further away when the pandemic hit.
-When her daughter encouraged her to attend YAH!’s online course, she decided to give it a shot.
+This dream seemed even more unattainable when the pandemic hit.
+When her daughter encouraged her to attend YAH!’s online course, she decided to take a leap of faith.

-As Mdm Tang was not well equipped with digital skills, she had her daughter to accompany her during each session.
-Besides completing weekly tasks, which were sent into learning groups by her daughter, Mdm Tang even tapped on new digital platforms like Zoom to share her reflections with her classmates and trainer.
+As Mdm Tang was not well equipped with digital knowledge, she had her daughter to accompany her during each session.
+Apart from completing weekly tasks, which were sent into learning groups by her daughter on Mdm’s Tang behalf, Mdm Tang even tapped on new digital platforms like Zoom to share her reflections with her classmates and trainer.
 This was a huge breakthrough for her.
 To Mdm Tang, the completion of this course had been a fruitful journey, through her online and offline sharings with her groupmates.